Contents

 There are several ways to classify bonds.
 For example, we classify them based on their creditworthiness as assigned by credit rating agencies.
 They include investment-grade and non-investment-grade bonds.

-Or we categorize bonds based on currency denominations such as local currency bonds and global bonds denominated in foreign currencies.
+We can also categorize bonds based on currency denominations, such as local and global bonds denominated in foreign currencies.
 Or, we categorize them based on who the issuer is.

 And by issuer, we classify bonds into: